 The scenic break “constructions” used the road bridge by the station and a hole in the western end scenery (which could be hidden by the embankment and trees) to create the separations needed, but also provided areas for the dissemination of Club propaganda.

 Mk2 is a variant of Mk1.
 It retains the same scenic layout because of operational considerations, “something occurring all the time” be it slow or fast, it uses Water Orton’s track plan but it is not Water Orton!
 I say this because many of the structures originally contemplated may be awkward and time consuming to create and it has huge numbers of trees (which seem to be problem).
 On Mk1 I merely created roughly the general topography of the area and left it at that, only because there has to be a reason why rail-tracks bend in way they do.
 Water Orton is as is because it heads west and went through a range of low hills and over a river.
-The model under creation is not Water Orton, it is a convenient track format to allow the most entertaining display of modern traction we can muster.
+The model under creation is a convenient track format to allow the most entertaining display of modern traction we can muster.
 It is a “free-lance” model to be created by the club.
 If trees are too much of an effort, double the size of factory, bring the sewage farm forward a few hundred feet and model the ponds, make the Tame follow the railway further in towards the station before bending away.
 If we are really desperate, bring a short section of HS2 over the western end to create a scenic break.
 If we had more room; I toyed with the idea of modelling a “fix” for the delays seen by building a fly-over for Bescot/Sutton Junction.
 Maybe we could sell the idea to BR?

 We must use our imaginations and construct something which can be taken forward quickly.